 Through flashbacks, we learn how George and Jim met and see how they lived.
 Their relationship, characterized by affectionate moments and verbal teasing, was truly a love affair.
 George is serious and buttoned-up, while Jim takes a lighter view of life.
 (While George buries his nose in serious literature, Jim is reading Breakfast at Tiffany’s).
 They balance each other out and it’s no surprise that without Jim, George’s life begins to spin out of control.

 Ford, known for brilliant casting in his fashion shows, has shown his talent for casting this film.
 Firth, far from his Mr. Darcy persona, is pitch perfect in portraying George as grief-stricken and paralyzed, unable to find anyone, outside of Charley, he can talk to about his loss.
-(Firth has been nominated for an Academy Award).
 Although George’s student, Kenny, and a male prostitute provide him with opportunities for sex, he’s not ready for another relationship, a one-night stand or something more long term.

 Adding to the tension is the time frame, radio announcements reminding us that the Soviets have missles in Cuba pointed at the U.S. Yet George’s grief seems to trivialize this world crisis.
 Death, no matter how it arrives, would seem a relief.